 This article is all about data.

-We are all aware that Instagram stories in a very short time have acquired the attention of every marketer in the world.
+We are all aware that Instagram stories in a very short time have acquired the attention of every marketer in the world and managed to take over the stories go to the platform from Snapchat and TikTok.

 Here you will find useful statistics and insights, starting from general data about the overall usage of Instagram stories, to real case studies that give evidence about the performance of the Instagram story ads.